Mughal Empire: Law

 The Mughal Empire's legal system was context-specific and evolved throughout the empire's rule.
 Being a Muslim state, the empire employed fiqh (Islamic jurisprudence) and therefore the fundamental institutions of Islamic law such as those of the qadi (judge), mufti (jurisconsult), and muhtasib (censor and market supervisor) were well-established in the Mughal Empire.
 However, the dispensation of justice also depended on other factors, such as administrative rules, local customs, and political convenience.
-This was due to Persianate influences on Mughal ideology and the fact that the Mughal Empire governed a non-Muslim majority.
+This was due to Persianate influences on Mughal ideology and that the Mughal Empire governed a non-Muslim majority.
 Scholar Mouez Khalfaoui notes that legal institutions in the Mughal Empire systemically suffered from the corruption of local judges.

 Legal ideology

 The Mughal Empire followed the Sunni Hanafi system of jurisprudence.
 In its early years, the empire relied on Hanafi legal references inherited from its predecessor, the Delhi Sultanate.
 These included the al-Hidayah (the best guidance) and the Fatawa al-Tatarkhaniyya (religious decisions of the Emire Tatarkhan).
 During the Mughal Empire's peak, the Fatawa 'Alamgiri was commissioned by Emperor Aurangzeb.
 This compendium of Hanafi law sought to serve as a central reference for the Mughal state that dealt with the specifics of the South Asian context.

 The Mughal Empire also drew on Persian notions of kingship.
 Particularly, this meant that the Mughal emperor was considered the supreme authority on legal affairs.